rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 The information here describes how users can connect to Midway to access RCC resources.
 All users are responsible for knowing and abiding by the [RCC User Policy](/user_policy){:target="_blank"}.

 ## Account Credentials
-To connect to Midway you must have a RCC user account ([request an account](https://rcc.uchicago.edu/accounts-allocations/request-account){:target="_blank"}).
+To connect to Midway, you must have a RCC user account ([request an account](https://rcc.uchicago.edu/accounts-allocations/request-account){:target="_blank"}).

 Your RCC account uses your UChicago CNetID for the username and the corresponding CNetID password for the password:

 ```
 Username: CNetID
-Password: CNet password
+Password: CNetID password
 ```

 ## Login Nodes